Alzheimer’s Disease Homework: Understanding the Complex Brain Disorder

 Non-Modifiable Risk Factors

-Several risk factors cannot be changed.
-Age is the single greatest risk factor: the prevalence of Alzheimer’s roughly doubles every five years after age 65.
-Family history and genetics (discussed above, especially APOE ε4) are non-modifiable.
-Sex is another factor — women have a higher lifetime risk of Alzheimer’s than men (approximately 1 in 5 women vs. 1 in 10 men will develop Alzheimer’s in their lifetime), though this is partly explained by women’s longer average lifespan rather than a purely biological difference.
-Down syndrome (trisomy 21) substantially elevates risk due to an extra copy of the APP gene.
-Head trauma with loss of consciousness, particularly repeated head injuries in contact sports or military service, is associated with increased Alzheimer’s risk — a finding with major implications for sports medicine policy in the US and UK.
+Age is the single greatest risk factor: prevalence roughly doubles every five years after age 65.
+Family history and genetics (especially APOE ε4) are non-modifiable.
+Sex is another factor — women have a higher lifetime risk than men (approximately 1 in 5 women vs. 1 in 10 men).
+Down syndrome substantially elevates risk due to an extra copy of the APP gene, and head trauma with loss of consciousness is associated with increased risk.

 Modifiable Risk Factors and Prevention

-The 2024 Lancet Commission on Dementia Prevention, Intervention, and Care — the most comprehensive and authoritative review on this topic — identified 14 modifiable risk factors that together account for approximately 45% of all dementia cases globally.
-Understanding these for your Alzheimer’s homework is crucial, especially for public health or nursing assignments.
-The 14 factors are: lower education in early life, hearing loss, depression, social isolation, physical inactivity, high blood pressure, diabetes, obesity, smoking, excessive alcohol consumption, traumatic brain injury, air pollution, high LDL cholesterol (added in 2024), and untreated vision loss (added in 2024).
+The 2024 Lancet Commission on Dementia Prevention, Intervention, and Care identified 14 modifiable risk factors that together account for approximately 45% of all dementia cases globally: lower education in early life, hearing loss, depression, social isolation, physical inactivity, high blood pressure, diabetes, obesity, smoking, excessive alcohol consumption, traumatic brain injury, air pollution, high LDL cholesterol, and untreated vision loss.

 The MIND and Mediterranean Diets in Alzheimer’s Risk Reduction

-Dietary patterns have received significant research attention in Alzheimer’s prevention.
-The MIND diet (Mediterranean-DASH Intervention for Neurodegenerative Delay), developed specifically for brain health by Martha Clare Morris at Rush University Medical Center in Chicago, emphasizes foods linked to brain health: leafy green vegetables, other vegetables, nuts, berries, beans, whole grains, fish, poultry, olive oil, and wine (in moderation).
-Observational studies found that high adherence to the MIND diet was associated with a substantially slower rate of cognitive decline — equivalent to being 7.5 years cognitively younger.
-For your homework, note that this evidence is observational and a large randomized controlled trial (MIND-AD) is underway to test this more rigorously.
+The MIND diet (Mediterranean-DASH Intervention for Neurodegenerative Delay), developed specifically for brain health by Martha Clare Morris at Rush University Medical Center, emphasizes leafy green vegetables, berries, nuts, beans, whole grains, fish, poultry, and olive oil.
+Observational studies found high adherence was associated with cognitive performance equivalent to being 7.5 years cognitively younger.
+A large randomized controlled trial (MIND-AD) is underway to test this more rigorously.

 Psychosocial & Ethical Dimensions